katychung/Homepage/_projects/ga.markdown

 <div class="row py-3">
     <div class="col-8">
       <p class="font-monospace">Overview</p>
-      <p>Vyond did a complete redesign of their B2B platform with the vision to be the video creation platform for business.</p>
+      <p>Vyond did a complete redesign of their B2B platform with the vision to be <i>the</i> video creation platform for business.</p>
-      <p>The goal of this project was to establish the information architecture of the redesign</p>
-      <p>This would provide a solid foundation to the design and development team to move forward with the beta release.</p>
+      <p>The goal of this project was to redesign the app, <b>starting with defining its information architecture</b>.
+This step was crucial for laying a solid foundation to continue the redesign process and prepare for the beta release.</p>
       <p class="fw-lighter">To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
-All information in this case study is my own and does not necessarily reflect the views of the company.</p>
+All information presented is my own and does not necessarily reflect the company's views.</p>
     </div>
     <div class="col-4">
       <p class="font-monospace">Role</p>